 On the plane, you will need access to your passport and our Emergency Contact Sheet.
 Check your airline ticket for your baggage allowance to know how many checked bags are included.
 Pack a carry on with two days worth of clothes & toiletries in case your checked bags are delayed.

+Rwandan men dress conservatively and slightly formal compared to daily Western culture.
 Men will need to wear pants each day.
-Adult men do not wear shorts in Rwanda, although it is okay for young male visitors, below high-school age, to wear them.
+Adult men do not wear shorts in Rwanda, although it is okay for male visitors below high-school age to wear them.
 Jeans are fine culturally, they just might be a little warm.
 Adult men may wear shorts at the Guest House.
 Casual cotton t-shirts are ok to wear.
 Tops that are breathable are best.
 Bring comfortable tennis shoes or sandals to wear each day.
 Hats are OK.
 Flip flops are great for at the Guest House.

-Additionally, during your Home Visit the sponsored child’s family typically wears their Sunday best.
+During your Home Visit, the sponsored student’s family typically wears their Sunday best.
 Dressing nicer on this day is expected.

 If you choose to work out or go for a run in the neighborhood near the Guest House, you are welcome to wear shorts.

-Church is a formal occasion, so men should wear slacks and a button-down shirt.
+Church is a formal occasion, so men should wear slacks and a button-down shirt, but a tie or suit is not necessary.
 Please make sure your sleepwear is appropriate for mixed company.

-Women in Rwanda dress conservatively.
+Women in Rwanda dress conservatively but modern.
 Skirts or dresses that hit the knee are great.
 Jeans are fine culturally, they just might be a little warm.
-Yoga pants are not appropriate.
-These would be viewed as immodest.
+Yoga pants are not advised, particularly outside the Guest House.
 Skirts that hit the knee, pants, or capris are the best choice for day to day wear.
 Casual cotton t-shirts are ok to wear.
 Tops that are breathable are best.
 Please no halter tops, off-the shoulder tops, tube tops, or low-cut blouses.
 Bring comfortable tennis shoes or sandals to wear each day.
 Hats are OK.
 Flip flops are great for at the Guest House.